 Running the above code will result in an average time of 29.7 seconds.
 The outputs may look like the below.

-The below code will repeat the same process with the C version we compiled earlier.
+The below code will repeat the same process as the C version we compiled earlier.

 The average time for this is around 18 seconds, and the output may look like the below.